KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 .. important::

-	All users involved into import procedure will have his password changed with the value set in advanced configuration.
+	All users involved in the import procedure will have the password changed with the value set in *Advanced configuration*.

 Catalogs
 ~~~~~~~~

-In this area you can export the different catalogs (such as datasets catalogs, business models catalogs and so on) from one installation to another, see the following Figure.
+You can export different types of catalogs (such as datasets catalogs, business models catalogs and so on) from one installation/tenant to another.
+See the figure below.

 .. figure:: media/image75.png

     Catalogs Export

-To generate the .zip you have to mark the elements to include in the export and insert an export name.
-Save the export somewhere in your local system and move to the other installation.
-You have the chance to include the personal folder of the chosen users in the Export.
-Put a mark in the **Export Personal folder** checkbox and choose if you want to include snapshots and subviews too.
+To generate the zip file, mark the items to include and fill in the export name.
+Save the export file somewhere in your local system.
+You can also include the personal folder of the selected users just machecking the option *Export Personal folder* checkbox and choose if also include snapshots and subviews.

-To import the .zip in another instance, log in and open the **Server Manager** > **Import\\ Export Catalogs**, switching to **Import** area.
-Here click **Browse** to choose the .zip created through exportation.
-Uploading the file, the available exported catalogs are displayed in the bottom area.
-Selecting a catalogs (for instance, the **Dataset** one), all the catalogs exported elements are displayed in the left side of the screen.
-Choose the ones that you want to import, decide if you want to override or to just add the missing ones and then click **Start import**.
-Your catalogs are successfully created in this environment.
-In Figure below you can see **User Import** interface.
+To import the zip file, log in and select **Catalogs** and switch to the *Import* tab.
+Click on *Browse* and choose the file previously created through the exportation.
+Uploading the file, the list of available catalogs are displayed.
+Choose the ones to be imported, decide if you want to override them or just add the missing ones and then click on *Start import*.
+Your catalogs will be created in this environment.

 .. figure:: media/image76.png